alanng10/StandInfoTech/Docue/a.md

 ProgramFrame is most gain program frame.

-The program shown Console by default in ProgramFrame.
+1 Program shown Console by default in it ProgramFrame.

-The program shown zero to multi ViewFrame in ProgramFrame.
+1 Program shown zero to multi ViewFrame in it ProgramFrame.

 ViewFrame is full screen only.